sebuelias/CS50_Notes/Week 4 - Memory/inDepthNotes.md

 ## Defining Custom Types
 Existing data-types, such as a char, can be aliased with the typedef keyword.
 In the previous lessons this was done with typedef char* string so string is an alias for the char*, in the cs50 library.
 It can also be done with structs struct mycar{...} car_t.

+## Recursion
+Recursion is when a function calls itself as part of its execution.

+Recursive functions have a base case and a recursive case, and they can have multiple of each case.
+The base case is what terminates the function process when triggered, it's a simple solution that stops the function.
+The recursive case is when the function calls itself, but with a slight alteration to make itself smaller

+One example of this is a factorial, which multiplies all the integers in positive integer to each other.
+A factorial of 5 would be 5x4x3x2x1 = 120.

+* factorial(1) = 1
+* factorial(2) = 2 * factorial(1)
+* factorial(1) = 3 * factorial(2)
+* factorial(1) = 4 * factorial(3)
+* factorial(1) = 5 * factorial(4)

+This can be written as a recursive function, and it can be written with the curly brackets removed for single-line if/else statements

+    int fact(int n)
+    {
+    	if (n == 1) //base case
+    		return 1;
+		else //recursive case
+			return n * fact(n-1);
+    }

+Recursive functions replace loops.
+The base case occurs when the function finally hits factorial of 1, the function is over.
+The recursive case makes the function slightly smaller each time it runs.